 Along with the Honda four, Kawasaki’s double cam became the engine of choice for special frame builders in the 1970s, counting Egli, Rickman, Harris, Bimota, and Seeley among those who based production around the Z1 multi.
 In the USA Kawasaki earned a run of AMA titles and countless pro and privateer wins On the other end of the radar, Kawasaki’s 1000J is remembered as one of the best police motorcycles ever put into service.
 Some are still in use.
 The Z1 didn’t handle like a Desmo, didn’t enjoy Honda’s dealer network and didn’t match the BMW in scarf-flying panache, but as a bare knuckle fighter it never backed down or away from a fight.
 As long as there are riders to remember it, the Z1’s place in history is secure.

-The Good, the Fast, and the Ugly
+The Good, The Fast, and The Ugly

-were returning from a customer call in Phoenix back to our factory in Coolidge, squeaking along in our well-worn and perpetually overloaded Scion xB, “I’m selling my CX100,” he said as we cleared the suburbs.
-“You’d expressed interest so I’m giving you the first shot.”
+Moto Guzzi Le Mans CX100 It was an otherwise normal working Monday when Guzzi brother Bill 'Billoni' Ross dialed my number.
+“Hey man” he began, dropping his bombshell..Son Alex and I were returning from a customer call in Phoenix back to our factory in Coolidge, squeaking along in our well-worn and perpetually overloaded Scion xB toaster, “I’m selling my CX100,” he said as we cleared the suburbs.
+“You’d expressed interest so I’m giving you first shot.”
 Even before Bill had finished speaking I was juggling facts and finances in a mental frenzy.
 Seven seconds later the decision was made.
 “Yeah” I responded.
 “I want it”.

 Having more experience the Germans, English and Italians had all earned numerous titles by going faster than the competition with less power, and the secret’s in the details.
 Short, stout and engineered to correctly handle load, European chassis building wrought platforms that were far more stable.
-Powered by simple engines tuned for mid-range and geared for speed, the Euro package more than compensated for any horsepower difference, and components like Brembo brakes and premium suspensions tipped the scales further toward the Euros.
+Powered by simple engines tuned for mid-range and geared for highway speed, the Euro package more than compensated for any horsepower difference, and components like Brembo brakes and premium suspensions tipped the scales further toward the Euros.
 The tradeoff of cost and fewer dealers was accepted by some but rejected by more, yet the price of admission hasn’t dropped.

-compared to the original bikini 850 of 1976.
+So why is the Brough good, the Z1 fast and Guzzi’s USA-only CX100 ugly?
+First off, that isn't the term I’d use to describe it, but there are many who do.
+At least when compared to the original edition 850 Le Mans of 1976, which the CX100 replaced in the USA for 1979.
 Designed and constructed during a magical European manufacturing period between 1973 and 1980 the CX100 joined Guzzi’s V7 Sport, the Desmos, BMW S/RS superbikes and Slater-built Laverdas as members of the sporting elite.

 Kawasaki Z900 Following Phillip Vincent and Phil Irving’s Black Shadow into the performance hall of fame, Kawasaki’s 903cc Zed was far different than anything not built in Japan.
 A difference maker, the Z1 was so much better than Honda’s breakthrough 750 four you’d think the engine giant would’ve responded sooner.
 The truth of it shows that sales proved there wasn’t a reason to, so credit the 750 for that.
 Cutting edge speed through the gears was the Z1’s game.
-Cycle called it The King, even after Suzuki’s 16v edged past the bumped-up Z1000, as did the CBX and Yamaha’s bruising XS-Eleven tourer before that.
+Cycle called it The King, even after Suzuki’s 16v edged past the bumped-up Z1000, as did the CBX and Yamaha XS-Eleven before that.
 No matter, for in public opinion the Z1 became the recognized symbol of speed, and it’s still that way.
 That’s why the Zed is legend.

 Brough Superior Kicking off in the 1920s and lasting until the start of World War II, George Brough produced exceptional motorbikes for the discriminating motorcyclist.
 You probably already knew Brough used proprietary engines from J.A.
 Prestwich and Matchless in both overhead and side-valve configurations, and that the Super Sports SS80 and SS100 (designating miles per hour) were tested to achieve or better that speed rating upon delivery.
 Fewer stop to consider that rural Brough owners rarely enjoyed a paved road, and insiders say Brough’s ‘The Rolls Royce of Motorcycles’ slogan was bestowed after officials from the car plant admired a polished show-Brough during a visit to Haydn Road.
 Most are polished keepsakes now.